Kids in the City

 • There is an entry limit per hour.
 When buying a ticket, you must indicate the time slot for ENTRY to the Royal Garden of Light.
 You can stay at the exhibition site as long as you like.

-• By bus: 116, 130, 139, 163, 164, 180, 200, 251, 264, 317, 339, 519, E-2.
+• How to get there by bus: 116, 130, 139, 163, 164, 180, 200, 251, 264, 317, 339, 519, E-2.

 Photo source: Muzeum Pałacu Króla Jana III w Wilanowie